philc/http_resque/README.markdown

 ----------
 http_resque is pretty small and limited as is.
 If you need more CLI options or a different set of REST APIs, file an issue or send a pull request.

+When editing this gem, to test your changes, you can load your local copy of the gem in your project by using this in your Gemfile:

+gem "http_resque", :path => "~/path/to/http_resque"

 Related
 -------
 [remote_http_testing](https://github.com/ooyala/remote_http_testing) - a small library for making remote HTTP requests and response assertions in tests.